ACCESS-NRI/access-om3-configs/documentation/docs/pages/configurations/MC_25km.md

 #### Isopycnal thickness diffusion (Gent McWilliams bolus transport)
 In MOM6, `GM` is implemented in a thickness diffusion form.
 MOM6 adds a diffusive flux of layer thickness to the thickness (mass continuity) equation.
 This height diffusion formulation is mathematically equivalent to the original scheme, which was expressed as an eddy-induced (bolus) velocity that advects tracers and layer thickness [@adcroft2019gfdl]. `GM` is turned on via `THICKNESSDIFFUSE = True`.

 This configuration uses `MEKE` (`USE_MEKE = True`) to provide the `GM` diffusivity.
-Because we do not supply an external EKE field (`EKE_SOURCE = "prog"`), EKE is generated internally through instability growth. `MEKE_BGSRC = 1.0E-13` prevents `EKE` from decaying to zero in very quiet regions.
+Because we do not supply an external EKE field (`EKE_SOURCE` is not equal to "file"`), EKE is generated internally through instability growth, i.e., solving the EKE equation (`EKE_SOURCE = "prog"`). `MEKE_BGSRC = 1.0E-13` prevents `EKE` from decaying to zero in very quiet regions.
 It serves as a floor to aid numerical stability and is analogous to a background diffusivity but in energy form. `MEKE_GMCOEFF = 1.0` means the scheme converts eddy potential energy to eddy kinetic energy with 100% efficiency for the `GM` effect. `MEKE_KHTR_FAC = 0.5` and `MEKE_KHTH_FAC = 0.5` map some of the eddy energy to tracer diffusivity and thickness diffusivity, respectively.
 In practice, `MEKE` supplies the dynamically varying `GM` coefficient that flattens isopycnals and removes APE in a physically informed way.
 We use `KHTH_USE_FGNV_STREAMFUNCTION = True`, which solves a 1-D boundary-value problem to ensure the `GM` streamfunction is smooth in the vertical and vanishes at the surface and bottom [@ferrari2010boundary]. `FGNV_FILTER_SCALE = 0.1` applies light spatial filtering to reduce noise in the diagnosed streamfunction.
 We set `RES_SCALE_MEKE_VISC = False`, meaning viscosity is not explicitly scaled by `MEKE`.

-With `MEKE`, MOM6 becomes explicitly resolution-aware: as horizontal resolution increases and more eddy processes are partially resolved, the diagnosed `GM` coefficient naturally decreases; conversely, `GM` strengthens where eddies remain under-resolved (e.g. high latitudes), removing the need for ad-hoc spatial maps of `GM` coefficients.
+With `MEKE`, MOM6 becomes explicitly resolution-aware: as horizontal resolution increases and more eddy processes are partially resolved, the diagnosed `GM` coefficient naturally decreases; conversely, `GM` strengthens where eddies remain under-resolved (e.g. high latitudes), reducing the need for prescribed spatially varying `GM` coefficients.

 #### Isopycnal tracer mixing (`Redi`)
 Neutral tracer diffusion is enabled with `USE_NEUTRAL_DIFFUSION = True`, allowing tracers to mix primarily along neutral density surfaces, thus reducing spurious diapycnal mixing in stratified regions.
 The along-isopycnal diffusivity is set to `KHTR = 50.0`, following [GFDL OM4_05 configuration](https://github.com/NOAA-GFDL/MOM6-examples/blob/3c1de3512e2200bfc10d9e5150715c9df76dbd30/ice_ocean_SIS2/Baltic_OM4_05/MOM_parameter_doc.all#L2419).
 We also use `USE_STORED_SLOPES = True` and keep `NDIFF_CONTINUOUS = True` to ensure smooth neutral-direction slopes and numerical stability.